esphome/esphome-docs/components/sensor/index.rst

 - **internal** (*Optional*, boolean): Mark this component as internal.
 Internal components will not be exposed to the frontend (like Home Assistant).
 Only specifying an ``id`` without a ``name`` will implicitly set this to true.
+- **force_update** (*Optional*, boolean): If true, this option will force the frontend (usually Home Assistant) to create a state changed event when the sensor updates even if the value stayed the same.
+  Some applications like Grafana require this when working with Home Assistant, but beware it can significantly increase the database size.
+Defaults to ``false``.

 Automations: